andrewsleigh/fab-slider/docs/_posts/2019-04-12-design-1-main-components.md

 ![]({{site.baseurl}}/assets/Mini-V-Gantry-Plate-Kit-6.jpg)

-Some kits (e..g the OOznest kit) use eccentric spacers to allow the wheels to be adjusted in fine increments.
+Some kits (e..g the Ooznest kit) use eccentric spacers to allow the wheels to be adjusted in fine increments.
 A simpler – and perhaps adequate – solution would be to use slots rather than round holes to accept the wheel bolts.

 ### Wheels/bearings